 Technically speaking, only Bill did the actual "robbing."
 But prosecutors could charge all three with bank robbery: Bill as the direct perpetrator, Alan and Charlie as aiders and abettors.
 In Alan's case, he's liable for the robbery even though he wasn't even present at the crime scene.

-in the commission of a crime, no matter how seemingly insignificant that person's role.1 But there must be some type of involvement before you can be convicted.
+You can be convicted of a crime under aiding and abetting theory, PC 31, even if you played a fairly insignificant role int he crime.
+But there must be some type of involvement before you can be convicted.
 Mere knowledge about the crime or presence at the scene will not suffice.2

 And unlike a conspiracy, there needn't be a prior agreement to commit the offense...you face liability simply for your voluntary involvement.

-Typical legal defenses put forward by a California defendant charged as an aider and abettor include asserting that he:
+Typical legal defenses put forward by a California defendant charged as an aider and abettor under Penal Code 31 PC include asserting that he:

 - did not encourage, aid or facilitate the crime's commission